HaniSource/components/components/fieldset/usage.md

 ## Introduction

 The `fieldset` component provides a semantic and visually appealing way to group related form fields.

-It features automatic spacing management for nested fields, optional labeling with legend support, and consistent styling that works perfectly in both light and dark modes.
-Perfect for organizing complex forms into logical sections.
+> always use it with `field` component, it manage spacing properly.

 ## Basic Usage